FREQUENTLY ASKED QUESTIONS

 Our turnaround times do vary depending on the type of job, however they are typically within 7-10 working days providing we have all necessary documentation.

 We will email you a copy of the building permit once it’s issued.
 A copy is also sent to your builder, so you can always request it from them if you somehow manage to misplace it.
-Alternatively, you can contact us directly.

-responsible for managing the project and have a thorough understanding of the construction, the site and the schedule.
+Unless you are an Owner/Builder, your first point of call should be your Builder; they are responsible for managing the project and have a thorough understanding of the construction, the site and the schedule.

 Yes.
 Building inspections are a vital component of construction.